AtomMaterialUI/mtslack/readme.md

 Beautify your Slack application from a list of popular themes!!!

-Currently works only for Mac OSx
+Currently works only for Mac OS, Windows and Linux non-SNAP (Marketplace)

 **Theme List**:
 - Material Oceanic ![oceanic.png](doc/oceanic.png)